BeaniumMC/.github/profile/README.md

 - Participate in [discussions](https://github.com/orgs/BeaniumMC/discussions) on our GitHub organization.

-- View our [public roadmap](https://github.com/BeaniumMC/roadmap) to see exciting new features being woked on.
+- View our [public roadmap](https://github.com/BeaniumMC/roadmap) to see new features being worked on.

 </center>